 Winter Gardening SeriesEnvironmental education at NHS New Haven

 Are you or a loved one a gardener who gets cabin-fever in the wintertime?
 Each year we offer a series of organic vegetable gardening classes to help get you ready for gardening season.
 The instructor is Advanced Certified Master Gardener Rachel Ziesk.
 You can register for the courses individually, but you get a discount if you sign up for all six at once.
-The 2019 series is over.
-Info about 2020 classes will be available in November 2019.
+The 2020 series is set to begin on January 25th.

 To find out about future gardening series, email Kathy.